 “Custom Homes” is part of our name.
 Mills Custom Homes specializes in building unique homes for our neighbors in the Iowa City area of Iowa.
 What is the difference between a new subdivision home or condo and a custom home?
 You might be surprised at the similarities and what makes buying custom a better option for your family.

 What Is A Custom Home?

-The custom homes that we build are personalized to your tastes, style and required function.
-The process begins in our office where we discuss the size of the home you desire, its purpose, location and the price.
-We are able to adjust building materials, heating systems, flooring, floor plans and more.
+The custom homes that we build are personalized to your tastes, style, and required function.
+The process begins in our office where we discuss the size of the home you desire, its purpose, location, and price.
+We are able to adjust building materials, heating systems, flooring, floor plans, and more.
 When you start at the beginning with our architects, you end up with the perfect home for all your needs.

-What Does It Cost to Build A Custom Home?
+What Does It Cost to Build A Custom Home in Iowa City?

 You may be surprised at the affordable cost of a custom home compared to other new builds in the area.
 Since you have control over all the finishes, you may be able to lower the cost of a five-bedroom home or one with a three-car garage to a price less than other comparable homes in the area.

 Of course, if you desire all the high-end finishes and technology upgrades, you can spend to your heart’s desire.
 However, we understand that the majority of our clients have a strict budget to meet.
 Ultimately, for the same price as a traditional home, you get a better-quality home with the features that you want without settling on size or location.

 Are There Pre-Planned Home Designs to Choose From?